 While the value-adding path for many producers has led to selling their own branded beef as chilled or frozen product directly to consumers, to varying levels of success, Doug and Rachelle decided to follow a less trodden path by putting their already well-liked jerky recipe to the commercial test.

 It took roughly two years from that decision to the commercial launch of their branded “Nive Beef” beef jerky late last year.

 Nive Beef takes its name from the Cameron’s historic cattle property Nive Downs on the Nive River near Augathella.
 Doug’s parents, Brian and Anne Cameron, purchased Nive Downs in 2004, when Doug and Rachelle moved in from Orinya at Quilpie to manage the property.
-In 2007 Doug bought the property from his parents.
+In 2007 Doug and Rachelle bought the property from Doug’s parents.

 Nive Beef jerky is a true “paddock-to-plate” product – or ‘paddock to packet’ to be more exact – an attribute which gives it a unique point of difference in a crowded and competitive retail beef jerky space.

 The central marketing message focuses on the sustainable nature of the Cameron’s cattle operation.
 Nive Beef jerky is made from 100pc grassfed beef, free of hormones and preservatives, and produced from cattle grazed using low-stress stock handling techniques in a rotational grazing system designed to ensure protection of grasscover.

 The process of making Nive Downs beef jerky takes about three weeks from paddock to shelf.

 Grassfed steers (Angus cross and Angus and Charolais cross) are selected at around 21 months of age, weighing approximately 450kg, the optimal weight for the production of lean beef which is ideal for jerky production.